Philip Bobbitt

-Early life
+Early life and education

-Philip Bobbitt was born in Temple, Texas, the only child of Oscar Price Bobbitt Jr (1918–1995) and Rebekah Luruth Johnson Bobbitt.
+Philip Bobbitt was born in Temple, Texas, on July 22, 1948.
+He is the only child of Oscar Price Bobbitt Jr (1918–1995) and Rebekah Luruth Johnson Bobbitt.
 Oscar Price Bobbitt Jr was the son of Oscar Price Bobbitt Sr (1892–1965) and Maude Wisner, a direct descendant of Henry Wisner of Swiss descent, the only delegate from New York to vote for the Declaration of Independence.
-O.P.
-Bobbitt was directly descended from William Bobbitt, a Virginia planter (died 1673).
 Rebekah Bobbitt was the daughter of Samuel Ealy Johnson Jr. and Rebekah Baines.
 Her father and grandfather were members of the Texas Legislature; her great grandfather was president of Baylor University.
 Her brother was Lyndon B. Johnson, 36th president of the United States from 1963 to 1969.
 Between high school and college, Bobbitt spent a summer with Johnson at the White House.